Here are a few questions to get your book group’s discussion started. If you come up with others, feel free to submit them!

 - What is the primary role the koto plays in The Same Moon?
 How do you think Coomber’s experience would have been different without this musical instrument?

 - Sometimes people describe themselves as “color blind” or as “global citizens.”
 What do you think of these ideas?
-How much impact do you believe culture has on relationships?
-On our perceptions of each other?
+How much impact do you believe culture has on who we are and on our perceptions of each other?

-- One of the threads in The Same Moon involves a search for God’s presence in her life.
+- One of the threads in The Same Moon involves a search for God’s presence in Coomber’s life.
 From your perspective, does she make progress in this quest?
-Or is she at the same place at the end of the book as at the beginning?